Ten Lost Tribes: Latter-day Saint Movement

 According to the Book of Mormon, two families of Nephites escaped from Israel circa 600 BC shortly before the sacking of Jerusalem by Nebuchadnezzar, constructed a ship, sailed across the ocean, and arrived in the Americas in the Pre-Columbian era.
 These Nephites are among the ancestors of Native American tribes and possibly also the Polynesians.
 Adherents believe the two founding tribes were called Nephites and Lamanites, that the Nephites obeyed the Law of Moses, practiced Christianity, and that the Lamanites were rebellious.
 The Book of Mormon claims that the Nephites and Lamanites were who Jesus Christ was referring to when he taught, "And other sheep I have, which are not of this fold: them also I must bring, and they shall hear my voice; and there shall be one fold, and one shepherd."
 Eventually the Lamanites wiped out the Nephites around 400 CE, and they are among the ancestors of Native Americans.
 The Book of Mormon claims that other groups of Israelites, besides the Nephites, were led away by God from the time of the Exodus through the reign of King Zedekiah, and that Jesus Christ also visited them after His resurrection.
-Latter-Day Saints believe the ancient accounts of Quetzalcoatl and Shangdi, among others, support this doctrine.
+Some Latter-day Saints believe the ancient accounts of Quetzalcoatl and Shangdi, among others, support this doctrine.

 The Church of Jesus Christ of Latter-day Saints (LDS Church) believes in the literal gathering of Israel, and as of 2006 the Church actively preached the gathering of people from the twelve tribes.
 "Today Israelites are found in all countries of the world.
 Many of these people do not know that they are descended from the ancient house of Israel," the church teaches in its basic Gospel Principles manual.
 "The Lord promised that His covenant people would someday be gathered ...
 God gathers His children through missionary work.
 As people come to a knowledge of Jesus Christ, receiving the ordinances of salvation and keeping the associated covenants, they become 'the children of the covenant' (3 Nephi 20:26)."